-- Enter, change or delete the alias in the Alias field. - SMART Log Check the box to enable or uncheck to disable. - SMART Polling Interval Enter a value into the field, 1 to 1440 minutes.
-1440 minutes = 24 hours - Enable Coercion Check the box to enable or uncheck to disable. - Coercion Method Choose a method from the dropdown menu: - GBTruncate - 10GBTruncate - GrpRounding - TableRounding - Write Back Cache Flush Interval Enter a value into the field, 1 to 12 seconds. - Enclosure Polling Interval 15 to 255 seconds. - Adaptive Writeback Cache Check the box to enable or uncheck to disable. - Forced Read Ahead Check the box to enable or uncheck to disable. - 3.
+- Enter, change or delete the alias in the Alias field. - SMART Log Check the box to enable or uncheck to disable.

+To view SMART Log information, open the Disk Array menu, click on the SMART Log tab. - SMART Polling Interval Enter a value into the field, 1 to 1440 minutes.
+1440 minutes = 24 hours - Enable Coercion Check the box to enable or uncheck to disable. - Coercion Method Choose a method from the dropdown menu: - GBTruncate - 10GBTruncate - GrpRounding - TableRounding - Write Back Cache Flush Interval Enter a value into the field, 1 to 12 seconds. - Enclosure Polling Interval 15 to 255 seconds. - Adaptive Writeback Cache Check the box to enable or uncheck to disable. - Forced Read Ahead Check the box to enable or uncheck to disable. - Green RAID features Power saving physical disk management (see "Green RAID Features" on page 32) - 3.
 Click the Save button. - 4.
 Click the X icon to close the settings panel.